rriegel/rriegel/README.md

 I am a software engineer experienced in designing and developing fast and scalable JavaScript applications.
 I excel in Agile workflow environments, refactoring, test-driven development, MVC architecture, building APIs, and creating/maintaining databases.
 In my experience working in different teams to develop full stack applications, I've been described as an understanding, productive and fun teammate!

+I am currently seeking a new role to leverage my skills and make an impact within a company!

-My latest projects have included:
+## My latest projects have included

-- studying and practicing leetcode-style data structures and algorithm problems
+- practicing leetcode-style data structures and algorithm problems
 - creating frontend projects to solidify and expand HTML, CSS and React skills

-I am currently seeking a new role to leverage my skills and make an impact within a company!

 ## 💻 My tech stack